m-rzb/screen-recorder-for-steamdeck/README.md

 https://steamcommunity.com/app/1675200/discussions/0/3387291961143576207/

-There are probably more that I have missed to mention.
+There are probably more sources that I have used as reference and missed to mention.